About this Slovenian Loco

 From Yugoslavian to a world traveler

-It wasn’t until the beginning of the 1990s, when the borders really opened for travelling; I was 19 years old by then, finishing college and decided for my first adventure around Europe.
+It wasn’t until the beginning of the 1990s, when the borders really opened for travelling.
+I was 19 years old by then, finishing college and decided for my first adventure around Europe.

-I grew up in a medium class family, but we were relatively poor comparing to Western nations.
-Therefore, my ambitions to travel around Western Europe were not common at that time.
-I was also very unexperienced, since I hadn’t done much of travelling or hitchhiking before.
-I had been commuting for 10 kilometers to my college on a daily bases, my parents had taken me to Italian cloths market across the border in Italian Trieste and once we were skiing in Ukraine.
-Additionally, we spent every summer holidays on the beach at Veli Losinj in Croatia.
+I was also very inexperienced, since I had barely traveled or hitchhiked before.
+I commuted 10 kilometers to college every day.
+My parents had taken me to Italian cloths market across the border in Italian Trieste and once we were skiing in Ukraine.
+Every summer, we spent our holidays on the beach in Veli Losinj, Croatia.

 My first real backpacking experience, with schoolmate Andrey, was travelling around Western Europe.
 He wanted to see Eiffel Tower, I was eager on hitchhiking and meeting new people.